 The First step comes as identifying the risk.
 Team members shall gather all the inputs that shall be used in the projects and recognize the outcome of the projects and the number of ways such as risk involved in the process, etc.

 - Analysing the Risk

 After identifying risk, it’s likely to understand and assess the extent of risk and nature of risk that most likely to happen and to what extent it may occur to the organization shall be analyzed.

 - Evaluating the Risk

-Analyzing risk helps you to estimate the capacity of risk that may happen.
+Risk analysis tools helps to estimate the capacity of risk that may happen.
 Hence in evaluating the risk, the team shall rank the calculated risk to decide whether to accept such risk or not.